Music Theory

 Music theory paper and pencil

-Most music theory students want to reach the ABRSM Grade 5 exam.
+Most music theory students want to reach the Grade 5 exam.
 This is a very well-recognised qualification, at which you have a really sound understanding of the structures and language of western music.
 Some students choose to study further.
-For example, if you are planning to take A-level music, ABRSM Grade 6 gives a really helpful grounding.
+For example, if you are planning to take A-level music, Grade 6 gives a really helpful grounding.

 To find out more about Music Theory lessons, contact us now!